-Ground Control has been working successfully in partnership with leading remote communication provider Pivotel to support the RockFLEET devices deployed with Queensland and New Zealand fishers.
-Over 700 RockFLEET units have been installed on Queensland and New Zealand fishing boats.
+In partnership with leading remote communication provider Pivotel, Ground Control is supporting the RockFLEET devices deployed with Queensland and New Zealand fishers.
+To date, over 700 RockFLEET units have been installed on Queensland and New Zealand fishing boats.

 “The RockFLEET device is a high-quality product that’s proven easy to install and operate, but still offers the sophisticated data and coverage that the Queensland fishing industry requires.”